-The nurse retained our attorneys immediately after learning of the positive drug screen to help protect his nursing license and clearing his name before a formal complaint was filed.
-The RN wanted to prevent a formal complaint from being filed so that the nurse could continue to practice as a travel nurse and avoid a referral to the Intervention Project for Nurses (IPN).
+The nurse retained our attorneys immediately after learning of the positive drug screen, in order to help protect his nursing license and clearing his name before a formal complaint was filed.
+The RN wanted to prevent a formal complaint from being filed so that he could continue to practice as a travel nurse and avoid a referral to the Intervention Project for Nurses (IPN).

 The Board of Nursing Probable Cause Panel issued a nondisciplinary Letter of Guidance.
 The RN avoided a formal complaint and avoided a referral to the IPN.